ALS: Symptomatic treatments

 Other medications may be used to help reduce fatigue, ease muscle cramps, control spasticity, and reduce excess saliva and phlegm.
 Gabapentin, pregabalin, and tricyclic antidepressants (e.g., amitriptyline) can be used for neuropathic pain, while nonsteroidal anti-inflammatory drugs (NSAIDs), acetaminophen, and opioids can be used for nociceptive pain.

 Depression can be treated with selective serotonin reuptake inhibitors (SSRIs) or tricyclic antidepressants, while benzodiazepines can be used for anxiety.
 There are no medications to treat cognitive impairment/frontotemporal dementia (FTD); however, SSRIs and antipsychotics can help treat some of the symptoms of FTD.
-Baclofen and tizanidine are the most commonly used oral drugs for treating spasticity; an intrathecal baclofen pump can be used for severe spasticity.
+Pseudobulbar affect can be treated with Nuedexta (dextromethorphan/quinidine), though this relatively new compound is not available in every country.
+Baclofen and tizanidine are the most commonly used oral drugs for treating spasticity; an intrathecal baclofen pump can be used for severe spasticity, and mexiletine is safe and effective for treating cramps.

 Atropine, scopolamine, amitriptyline, or glycopyrrolate may be prescribed when people with ALS begin having trouble swallowing their saliva (sialorrhea).

-A 2017 review concluded that mexiletine is safe and effective for treating cramps in ALS based on a randomized controlled trial from 2016.

 Breathing support

 Non-invasive ventilation

 Non-invasive ventilation supports breathing with a face or nasal mask connected to a ventilator.

 Non-invasive ventilation (NIV) is the primary treatment for respiratory failure in ALS and was the first treatment shown to improve both survival and quality of life.
 NIV uses a face or nasal mask connected to a ventilator that provides intermittent positive pressure to support breathing.
+They may also take self-paced breaths using a mouthpiece.
 Continuous positive pressure is not recommended for people with ALS because it makes breathing more difficult.
 Initially, NIV is used only at night because the first sign of respiratory failure is decreased gas exchange (hypoventilation) during sleep; symptoms associated with this nocturnal hypoventilation include interrupted sleep, anxiety, morning headaches, and daytime fatigue.
 As the disease progresses, people with ALS develop shortness of breath when lying down, during physical activity or talking, and eventually at rest.
 Other symptoms include poor concentration, poor memory, confusion, respiratory tract infections, and a weak cough.
 Respiratory failure is the most common cause of death in ALS.